pandas-dev/pandas/doc/source/timeseries.rst

 Holidays and calendars provide a simple way to define holiday rules to be used with ``CustomBusinessDay`` or in other analysis that requires a predefined set of holidays.
-The ``AbstractHolidayCalendar`` class provides all the necessary methods to return a list of holidays and only the ``_rule_table`` needs to be defined in a specific holiday calendar class.
+The ``AbstractHolidayCalendar`` class provides all the necessary methods to return a list of holidays and only ``rules`` need to be defined in a specific holiday calendar class.

 Moreover, there are several observance functions that define how a fixed-date